-The number of Missouri residents directly served by MHC programs and grants during fiscal year 2010 totaled 83,040 individuals.
-MHC programs and grants have gone to organizations and communities in 54 different Missouri counties and St. Louis City.
-While our current level of service extends to just under 50% of Missouri’s counties, our goal in the next five years is to expand that to provide programs and/or support projects in 100 % of the state’s counties.
+The number of Missouri residents directly served by MHC programs and grants during fiscal year 2013 totaled 129,201 individuals.
+MHC programs and grants have gone to organizations and communities in 86 different Missouri counties and St. Louis City.
+Our goal is to expand that to provide programs and/or support projects in 100 percent of the state’s counties by 2015.

 The Audiences We Serve